baneteasnow/baneteasnow.github.io/_pages/now.md

 format2: reading as a book
 pageread2: 103
 # 3
-booktitle3: "The Elements of Choice - Why the Way We Decide Matters"
+booktitle3: "The Elements of Choice"
 bookyear3: 2025
 author3: "Eric J. Johnson"
 sayfa3: 392
 format3: reading as a book
-pageread3: 96
+pageread3: 392
 # 4
-booktitle4: "The Signal and the Noise - Why So Many Predictions Fail—But Some Don't"
+booktitle4: "The Signal and the Noise"
 bookyear4: 2018
 author4: "Nate Silver"
 sayfa4: 576